Prakasam district

-Prakasam (ప్రకాశం) district is one of the thirteen districts in the coastal Andhra region of the Indian state of Andhra Pradesh.
-It was formed in 1970 and reorganised in 2022 on April 4.
+Prakasam district is one of the twelve districts in the coastal Andhra region of the Indian state of Andhra Pradesh.
+It was formed in 1970 and reorganised on 4 April 2022.
 The headquarters of the district is Ongole.
-It is located on the western shore of Bay of Bengal and is bounded by Bapatla district and Palnadu districts on the north, Nandyal district on the west, Kadapa and Nellore districts on the south.
+Originally known as Ongole district, it was renamed after Tanguturi Prakasam in 1972.
+It is located on the western shore of Bay of Bengal and is bounded by Bapatla district and Palnadu districts in the north, Nandyal district in the west, Kadapa and Nellore districts in the south.
 A part of north west region also borders with Nagarkurnool district of Telangana.
 It is the largest district in the state with an area of 14322 km2 and had a population of 2,288,026 as per 2011 Census of India.

 Etymology

-The district was named after the patriot and first Chief Minister of Andhra State Tanguturi Prakasam, also known as Andhra Kesari, who was born in the village of Vinodarayunipalem.
-It was accordingly renamed as Prakasam District in the year 1972.
+The district was named after Tanguturi Prakasam, also known as 'Andhra Kesari', an Indian freedom fighter who served as the first chief minister of Andhra State, who was born in the village of Vinodarayunipalem.
+It was accordingly renamed as Prakasam District in 1972.

 History

 Prakasam district was originally constituted on 2 February 1970, carved out of Guntur, Nellore and Kurnool districts of Andhra Pradesh.
 It was carved out of three taluks of Guntur district, i.e. Addanki, Chirala, and Ongole, four taluks of Nellore district, i.e. Kandukur, Kanigiri, Darsi and Podili and three taluks of Kurnool district i.e. Markapur, Yarragondapalem and Giddaluru.
-It is one of the nine districts in the Coastal Andhra region of Andhra Pradesh.
+It is one of the nine districts in the Coastal Andhra region of undivided Andhra Pradesh.